-We are currently evaluating the impact that the updated guidance will have on our financial statements and related disclosures.
+We are currently evaluating the impact that the new revenue recognition standard will have on our financial statements and related disclosures.
 As part of the implementation process, we are holding regular meetings with key stakeholders to discuss the impact of the standard across our organization.
-We are in the process of reviewing our customer contracts, identifying contractual provisions that may result in a change in the timing or the amount of revenue recognized and assessing the enhanced disclosure requirements of the new guidance.
-We expect to be complete with our assessment in the fourth quarter of fiscal year 2018.
+We are continuing to review our customer contracts, identifying contractual provisions that may result in a change in the timing or the amount of revenue recognized and assessing the enhanced disclosure requirements of the new guidance.
+We expect to complete our assessment in the fourth quarter of fiscal year 2018.

 We currently anticipate adopting the new revenue recognition standard using the modified retrospective approach in the fiscal year beginning October 1, 2018.
-This approach consists of recognizing the cumulative effect of initially applying the standard as an adjustment to opening retained earnings.
+This approach consists of recognizing the cumulative effect, if any, of initially applying the standard as an adjustment to opening retained earnings.